Historic Banks-to-Vernonia Railbed Restored

 About an hour from Portland, you’ll find a small timber town that’s in many ways the polar opposite of Oregon’s largest city.
 Vernonia started out as a small Coastal Mountain mill town, and, for better or worse, its fate followed the fortunes of that industry.
 But today, Vernonia is asserting its unique character and finding new ways forward.

 The arrival of a new century has seen Vernonia pursuing a new identity and new opportunities.
 It’s a quirky and relaxing getaway spot for those seeking respite from the big city.
 It’s begun to attract the attention of movie producers who are drawn to its all-American downtown as well as the rugged beauty of the surrounding scenery.
-Just recently, actor David Oyelowo (who played Martin Luther King Jr. in Selma) released The Water Man, his directorial debut, filmed in Vernonia — and also supported in part by Lottery dollars through the Oregon Film Board.
+In 2020, actor David Oyelowo (who played Martin Luther King Jr. in Selma) released The Water Man, his directorial debut, filmed in Vernonia — and also supported in part by Lottery dollars through the Oregon Film Board.
 And, of course, Vernonia is an excellent starting point for those wanting to explore the Banks-to-Vernonia State Trail!

 Above: Vernonia Lake & hiking loop, unique Vernonia accommodations, The Black Iron Grill (relax with a little Video Lottery while you’re there!)